m1k3wn/nc-curation-platform/README.md

 ## Support

-This project was made possible by the amazing folks at Tech Returners - a part of the NorthCoders group.
+This project was made possible by the support from Tech Returners - a part of the Northcoders group.

 To find out more visit:

 https://www.techreturners.com/